edwin19861218/goiftop/README.md

-# go iftop for Zero-Tier
+# go iftop for ZeroTier

 ### 1. Introduction

+ZeroTier One (https://www.zerotier.com/) is an open-source application which uses some of the latest developments in SDN to allow users to create secure, manageable networks and treat connected devices as though they’re in the same physical location.

-This project is to monitor zero-tier network flow by installing data collector agent in each node, which is based on the iftop implementation by golang.
+This project is to monitor ZeroTier network flow by installing data collector agent in each node, which is based on the iftop implementation by golang.
 Originally forked from http://github.com/fs714/goiftop.

 ### 2. How to build